pilgrimage and poetry in motion

 and breathe the silence down into my belly

-as daylight begins to drain from all around
+as daylight begins to rapidly drain from the world

 perplexed by the sudden brevity of the day